qusaismael/barik/README.md

 ## Where Are the Menu Items?

 Menu items are not supported.
 The original philosophy of barik is to minimize unnecessary information and emphasize keyboard-driven control.
 However, you can use [Raycast](https://www.raycast.com/), which supports menu items through an interface similar to Spotlight.
-I personally use it with the `alt + tab` shortcut, and it works very well.
+I personally use it with the `option + tab` shortcut, and it works very well.

 <img src="resources/raycast-menu-items.jpeg" alt="Raycast Menu Items" style="border-radius: 15px;">